Important changes in the law

 The Housing and Planning Act also extended the use of Rent Repayment Orders which means that the First Tier Tribunal can order a landlord to repay a specified amount of rent.
 The Council will normally consider applying for a rent repayment order where a landlord has been convicted a relevant offence or a Civil Penalty notice has been issued for housing offences.

-In Bradford, the Council’s Executive has approved a new policy for the use of civil penalties for housing offences.
-This policy is an appendix to our Enforcement Policy (PDF) which has also been changed to reflect the new powers that the Council has.
+In Bradford, the Council’s Executive has approved a policy for the use of civil penalties for housing offences.
+This policy is an appendix to our Enforcement Policy (PDF, 504 Kb) which has also been changed to reflect the new powers that the Council has.